 You have been severed from Christ, you who are seeking to be justified by law; you have fallen from grace.Galatians 5:4(NASB)

-It was Jewish legalism that required all Gentile believers to be circumcised, arguing that without participation in this ritual no-one was able to be redeemed by Christ's death and would have no part in His resurrection victory.
-They argued that unless Gentiles were circumcised they could not be saved.
-Jewish legalism dictated that Jew and Gentile alike, must be circumcised, or remained unsaved - with no part in Salvation.
+It was Jewish legalism that required all Gentile believers to be circumcised, arguing that without participation in this ritual, no-one was able to be redeemed by Christ's death and would have no part in His Resurrection victory.
+They argued that unless Gentiles were circumcised, they could not be saved.
+Jewish legalism dictated that Jew and Gentile alike, must be circumcised or remained unsaved, with no part in salvation.

 The Law given to Moses was perfect but was designed to identify sin in the life of a sinner, causing them to recognise their sinfulness and need of a Saviour.
-The perfect Law of God could never be kept by sinful man but was skilfully designed to point fallen sinners to Christ.
-God purposed in His heart that salvation was a free gift of God's grace - by faith in Jesus Christ, the perfect, sinless Lamb of God and the only means of Salvation.
+The perfect Law of God could never be kept by sinful man, but was skilfully designed to point fallen sinners to Christ.
+God purposed in His heart that salvation was a free gift of God's grace, by faith in Jesus Christ, the perfect, sinless, Lamb of God and the only means of salvation.

-Paul recognised that any attempt to maintain one or more regulation in the Mosaic Law as necessary for salvation was diametrically opposite to the glorious gospel of grace, which was why he wrote so passionately when refuting this unbiblical practice, arguing: you have been severed from Christ, you who are seeking to be justified by law.
-You have fallen from grace.
+Paul recognised that any attempt to maintain one or more regulations in the Mosaic Law as necessary for salvation, was diametrically opposite to the glorious gospel of grace, which was why he wrote so passionately when refuting this unbiblical practice, arguing, "You have been severed from Christ, you who are seeking to be justified by law.
+You have fallen from grace."

-A second incorrect explanation is that Christians who were saved by grace through faith in Christ are hoodwinked into believing that they must keep certain laws to retain their salvation - either from the Mosaic system or some denominational requirements.
-These saved saints a) either choose to place themselves back under law to retain their salvation or b) do this in an attempt to become a super spiritual Christians or c) believing it will achieve the holiness God requires.
+A second incorrect explanation is that Christians who were saved by grace through faith in Christ are hoodwinked into believing that they must keep certain laws to retain their salvation, either from the Mosaic system or some denominational requirements.
+These saved saints: a) Choose to place themselves back under law to retain their salvation. b) Do this in an attempt to become a super spiritual Christian. c) Believe it will achieve the holiness God requires.

-Sadly, these incorrectly taught Christians believe that having been saved by grace through faith they must now maintain their salvation by works of the law or keep themselves saved by legalistic observances, external rights, denominational rituals or religious ceremonies.
+Sadly, these incorrectly taught Christians believe that having been saved by grace through faith they must now maintain their salvation by works of the law or keep themselves saved by legalistic observances, external rights, denominational rituals, or religious ceremonies.
 They believe that having been justified by faith they are now required to be sanctified by works of the Law.
 This is also an unscriptural interpretation.

 No wonder Paul so energetically defended the gospel of the grace of God.
-No surprise that he so passionately opposed any form of Jewish legalism or works-based religiosity, for when any work of the law, legalistic observances, external rights, denominational rituals or religious ceremonies are proudly added to Christ's finished work of salvation - it renders His death on the cross as insufficient.
+No surprise that he so passionately opposed any form of Jewish legalism or works-based religiosity, for when any work of the Law, legalistic observances, external rights, denominational rituals, or religious ceremonies are proudly added to Christ's finished work of salvation, it renders His death on the Cross as insufficient.

-To seek to be justified, sanctified, glorified or gain entrance to heaven other than through the shed blood of the Lord Jesus Christ is to render His perfect sacrificial offering as irrelevant, or as Paul stated: it severs you from Christ and you fall away from grace.
-You are still saved, by faith, but have destroyed your earthly testimony.
+To seek to be justified, sanctified, glorified, or gain entrance to heaven other than through the shed blood of the Lord Jesus Christ, is to render His perfect sacrificial offering as irrelevant, or as Paul stated, "You are severed from Christ... and you fall away from grace."
+You are still saved by faith, but have destroyed your earthly testimony.
 And although justified, will lose any heavenly reward and suffer loss at the Bema seat of Christ.

 There is only one way to be forgiven.
 There is only one way to be justified.
-There is only one way to be sanctified and there is only one way to get to heaven and it is by God's amazing grace - through faith in the sacrificial death and glorious resurrection of the LORD JESUS CHRIST, the eternal Son of God and perfect Son of Man.
+There is only one way to be sanctified and there is only one way to get to heaven, and it is by God's amazing grace, through faith in the sacrificial death and glorious Resurrection of the LORD JESUS CHRIST, the eternal Son of God and perfect Son of Man.

 Heavenly Father, thank You that I have been saved by grace through faith.
 Keep me from adopting any legalistic practices or assuming that I have to maintain my salvation in my own strength.
 Thank You that I am not justified by the Law but by faith in Christ.
-Thank You that neither my justification nor my sanctification depends on my good works, but the good work that Christ has done on my account.
+Thank You that neither my justification nor my sanctification depends on my good works but the good work that Christ has done on my account.
 I pray that I may never be so foolish or proud that I think that I have to add to Christ's finished work at Calvary.
-I pray that I may carry out the good work that you have prepared for me to do in the power of the Holy Spirit and not by my own efforts - this I ask in Jesus name, AMEN.
+I pray that I may carry out the good work that you have prepared for me to do in the power of the Holy Spirit and not by my own efforts.
+This I ask in Jesus' name, AMEN.